 The beach itself looks out towards Dinas Head and consists of dark sand backed by dunes, behind which is a golf course.
 To the north the foreshore becomes rocky with cliffs and a small waterfall at the northern end.
-Access to the coast path is possible here.
+Access to the coastal path is possible here.
 At the southern end the sand continues around the point and for a short distance alongside the river Nevern.
-This area is more sheltered from the wind.
-On a low tide the river can be waded across at low tide to reach Parrog Beach.
+On a low tide the river can be waded across to reach Parrog Beach.
 This is a small beach of sand, shingle and some mud.
 A car park is located just behind the beach, and there are toilets here.

 Dogs are allowed on both beaches at all times.
 Surf conditions are best in Winter and Spring and at any stage of the tide, but the surf here is inconsistent.